AlexandreDecan/sismic/docs/index.rst

 - A statechart interpreter offering a discrete, step-by-step, and fully observable simulation engine
 - Synchronous and asynchronous simulation, in real time or simulated time
 - Support for communication between statecharts and co-simulation
-- Built-in support for expressing actions and guards using regular Python code
+- Built-in support for expressing actions and guards using regular Python code, can be easily extended to other programming languages
-- A design-by-contract approach for statecharts: contracts can be specified to express invariants, pre- and postconditions on states and transitions.
+- A design-by-contract approach for statecharts: contracts can be specified to express invariants, sequential conditions, pre- and postconditions on states and transitions
-- Predefined step definitions and utilities (including test coverage) to support behavior-driven development.
+- Predefined step definitions and utilities (including test coverage) to support behavior-driven development
 - A unit testing framework for statecharts, including generation of test scenarios

+The semantics of the statechart interpreter is based on the specification of the SCXML semantics (with a few exceptions), but can be easily tuned to other semantics.
 Sismic statecharts provides full support for the majority of the UML 2 statechart concepts:

 - simple states, composite states, orthogonal (parallel) states, initial and final states, shallow and deep history states
 - state transitions, guarded transitions, automatic (eventless) transitions, internal transitions
-- statechart variables and their initialisation
+- statechart (scoped) variables and their initialisation
 - state entry and exit actions, transition actions
-- internal and external events, parametrized events, timed events
+- internal and external parametrized events

-The Sismic library is written in a modular way:

-- The semantics of the statechart interpreter is based on the specification of the SCXML semantics (with a few exceptions), but can be easily tuned to other semantics.
-- Guards, actions and contracts are expressed using a Python evaluator
-- Statecharts can invoke Python code defined in their environment
-- Statecharts can communicate with one another by sending events

 .. toctree::